TL;DR

 The pricing audit is useful when the team is debating NDR targets, expansion levers, or whether the current model can support the board's expectations.

-What the Ceiling Looks Like in Practice
+What the Ceiling Looks Like in Practice: 4 Case Examples

 If the expansion model is weak, better playbooks only improve performance inside a limited range.
 They do not create a new range by themselves.
+A world-class sales team cannot squeeze 130% NDR out of a single-player utility tool.

 What to Do Instead